tinydanbo/tinydanbo.github.io/blue-revolver-calice.md

 * All bullets in the game have a 2x2 collision box, the same size as your own hitbox.
 I aimed to tune the collision for such things as forgiving as it could possibly be without being completely ridiculous.
 * The stage 1 midboss doesn't actually move when it recoils from a wing being destroyed, the sprite is just offset from the collision data.
 This was to make it fairly easy to score the first Break bonus and feel like a king, but man I feel like a damn fraud every time I look at those hitboxes.
 * Mae-Laser is the most complicated special weapon in terms of weird mechanics.
-It grants the player additional item suction power, every enemy tracks whether the laser will pierce it, etc etc.
+It grants the player additional item suction power, every enemy constantly tracks and worries about whether the laser will pierce it, etc etc.
 * It was truly and utterly intentional to not give the player basically any ammo during stages 3 and 5.
 I am unrepentant.
 * My favourite boss phase is boss 3's final phase, "OVERTIME".
 I am a big fan of gravity bullets and straight beams.
 * The names for boss phases VDM-86 and MDR-720 are derived from my poor understanding of French internet slang.
 VDM = fuck my life, MDR = dying of laughter.